Ngang-muma-musa/payment_service_poc/README.md

 This project is a Payment Processing Proof of Concept (POC) built using Golang, Redis, Beanstalkd, and Docker Compose.

-The goal of the POC is to demonstrate API Rate Limiting, Asynchronous Job Queueing, and Worker-based Background Processing inside a Microservices-inspired architecture — all using lightweight tools suitable for learning and interviews.
+The goal of the POC is to demonstrate API Rate Limiting, Asynchronous Job Queueing, and Worker-based Background Processing inside a Microservices-inspired architecture, all using lightweight tools suitable for learning and interviews.

 The application consists of two main services: